Ngecha/phase-2-week-2-code-challenge-/README.md

 As a use you can custom build your own Bot Army and compare the health, damage, armor and the bot class of the bots in our listing.

-This is our app:

-* An inter galactic war.
-* A web browser of your choice.

 ### Running